Birthdate

 Mark Ideson made his debut as skip in 2018, leading Canada to a bronze medal in wheelchair curling at the 2018 Paralympic Winter Games.
 After a heartbreaking loss to China in the semifinals, which the Chinese won on the last rock of the game, the Ideson-led Canadians came back strong to claim victory against South Korea in the bronze medal game.

-Ideson has maintained his role as skip ever since, including at the past three world championships, highlighted by a silver medal in 2020.
-Most recently, Ideson and Team Canada finished fifth at the 2021 world championships in October 2021, their first competition since the pandemic started.
+Ideson has maintained his role as skip ever since, including five straight world championships, highlighted by a silver medal in 2020 and 2023.

 At the 2017 World Wheelchair Curling Championships, Ideson played lead as Canada took fifth spot at the tournament.
 The Canadians advanced to the tiebreaker against eventual champion Norway for a berth in the semifinals, but lost the game 5-4.